 While a BIA focuses on your own applications and facilities, it also looks at the third-party vendors you work with – particularly the ones you depend on.

 What would happen to your business if one of these vendors had a disruption?
 Do they have a BC plan in place?
 Have they tested it?
-If not, how would their downtime impact your organisation’s regular workflow, and could you still perform your day-to-day duties without fail?
+If not, how would their downtime impact your organization’s regular workflow, and could you still perform your day-to-day duties without fail?

 Just like your applications and systems change over time, so do your vendors – and we’re not just talking about replacing one vendor with another.
 Their own interdependencies and BC plans are constantly evolving as well.
 If you’re not keeping up with these changes, then you’re putting yourself at risk.

 You need to know that your third-party partners will be there when you need them.
-A BIA evaluates your third-party risk to determine any blind spots that might put your organisation in jeopardy.
+A BIA evaluates your third-party risk to determine any blind spots that might put your organization in jeopardy.
 The more your vendors change, the more you need to stay on top of them.

 3. Calculate the cost of downtime